Can large inhomogeneities generate target patterns?: Introduction

 In this paper we show that target pattern solutions to the viscous eikonal equation, or equivalently, bound states to the above Schr\"odinger operator, exists even for these large inhomogeneities.
 As with small defects, we prove that target pattern solutions have frequencies, $\Omega$, that are small beyond all orders of the parameter $\eps$.
 Consequently one cannot use a regular perturbation expansion to justify existence.
 To resolve this issue we first find two approximations to target patterns, one which is valid at intermediate scales and second one that accounts for the far field behavior of the solution.
 By matching these two approximations we are then able to determine the unique value of the frequency selected by the system.

 It is in the course of this analysis that one sees that the slow decay rate of the inhomogeneity plays a major role in shaping the solution at intermediate scales.
-This is the main difference between the analysis presented here and that of \cite{jaramillo2018}.
-It is also why we will split defects into a core region and a far field region.
+This is the main difference between the analysis presented here and that of \cite{jaramillo2018}, where inhomogeneities of finite mass are considered.
+It is also why we will split defects into a core region and a far field region, reflecting the fact that the defects we work with are still too small to alter the shape of the pattern at large scales, but do contribute to the form of the equation at intermediate scales.
 In particular, we write the impurity as the sum two functions, defined as

-where $\chi$ is $C^{\infty}$ radial cut-off function with $\chi(|x|) =0$ for $|x|<1$ and $\chi(|x|) =1$ for $|x|>2$.
-Although at first this cut-off region may seem arbitrary, it is in fact a reflection of the fact that the defects we work with are still too small to alter the shape of the pattern in the far field, but do contribute to the form of the equation at intermediate scales.

-Notice as well that while in the above definition the function $g_c$ has compact support, our results hold for more general `core' functions.
+where $\chi^D$ is a $C^{\infty}$ radial cut-off function, with $\chi^D(|x|) =0$ for $|x|<D$ and $\chi^D(|x|) =1$ for $|x|>2D$.
+To prove the existence of target patterns, the value of the parameter $D$ can remain arbitrary, so long as it is a finite number.
+This follows because even though in the above definition the function $g_c$ has compact support, our results hold for more general `core' functions.
 The only requirement being that this core defect has finite mass.
 We therefore make the following assumption.